MediaArea/RAWcooked/Doc/User_Manual.md

 | ```--accept-gaps```       | Where gaps in a sequence are found this flag ensures the encoding completes successfully.
 If you require that gaps are not encoded then follow the ```--all``` command with ```--no-accept-gaps``` |

-If you do not require all of these flags you can build your own command with just the flags you prefer, for exmaple:
+If you do not require all of these flags you can build your own command with just the flags you prefer, for example:
 ```
 rawcooked --info --conch --encode --hash --check --no-accept-gap <folder> / <file>
 ```